Imprints of Different Types of Low-Angular-Momentum Accretion Flow Solutions in General Relativistic Hydrodynamic Simulations: Radiative signatures of different solutions

 Hereafter, we consider the full region for the emission calculations.
 In Fig.~\ref{fig:04}b, we show SEDs for three different cases with an outer sonic point ($\lambda_0=2.2,{\cal E}_0=1.005$), an inner sonic point ($\lambda_0=2.3,{\cal E}_0=1.01$), and both sonic points ($\lambda_0=2.3,{\cal E}_0=1.005$) in three different inclination angles ($i=10^\circ,60^\circ$, and $89^\circ$).
 The SEDs suggest that the emission decreases with decreasing inclination angle.
 We see maximum emission for the edge-on view (i.e., $i=89^\circ$).
 On the other hand, solutions with inner sonic points have the highest flux, whereas solutions with outer sonic points have the lowest flux.
 For the solutions with both sonic points has flux between other types of solutions.

 Finally, in the $3\times3$ panels, we show horizon-scale images at $1 \, \rm keV$ for these three inclination angles in the three cases considered.
 The values of $\lambda_0$, ${\cal E}_0$, and inclination angle $i$ are written on each panel.
 For better visualizations and comparisons, we scale the intensity in terms of maximum intensity for the case $\lambda_0=2.3,{\cal E}_0=1.01$, i.e., $I_0=4.28\times10^{-7}$erg cm$^{-2}$ s$^{-1}$.
 In the images, we see the photon rings quite similar to synchrotron emission images for supermassive black holes \citep[e.g.,][]{EHTC2019,EHTC2022,EHTM872025}.
 In these panels, we observe maximum intensity from the solution with the inner sonic point and the lowest intensity for the solution with the outer sonic point.
 The solution with both sonic points presents intermediate intensity.
 This result can be understood from the density and temperature distribution shown in Fig.~\ref{fig:01}b$_1$,c$_1$, d$_1$, and Fig.~\ref{fig:02}b$_2$,c$_2$, d$_2$, respectively.
 We observe a more extended density and a higher temperature for the solution with an inner sonic point than for that of other solutions.
 The high intensity arises from emissions in these extended, high-density, hot regions.
 Additionally, we see morphological differences among the three different solutions.
 The solutions with the outer sonic point make the most compact emission structure.
 On the other hand, the solutions with an inner sonic point create a largely extended emission.
 The solutions with both sonic points also show extended emission, but still smaller than that seen in the solution with the inner sonic point.
 In summary, the broadband SED and horizon-scale emission structure significantly depend on the types of low-angular-momentum accretion solutions.
 Finally, we would like to mention that we will not be able to observe them with the Event Horizon Telescope or similar missions because of the very small aperture of the images and the limited resolution of these imaging missions.
 Nonetheless, they give a comprehensive understanding of the emission regions of the accretion flow.
+Additionally, in a realistic scenario (magnetized flows), synchrotron and inverse Compton (IC) scattering of synchrotron photons may be important depending on the energy ranges and magnetic field strengths.
+In the pseudo-Newtonian approach, \cite{Chatterjee-etal2017,Chatterjee-etal2018} show that the radiative properties (including IC) depend on the post-shock region.
+With GRMHD and GRRT, coupling dynamical plasma and radiation requires more explicit tests in the future.
+However, for current non-magnetized flow, inverse Compton scattering of bremsstrahlung photons will not alter the distinctive feature of images at $1 \, \rm keV$ for different types of solutions.